MichaelMullet/Collatz-Sequence/README.md

 **No matter the integer, this sequence will eventually arrive at 1!**

-The collatz sequence is described by mathemeticians as an impossible problem, as we cannot determine whether or not every integer arrives at 1 after enough iterations.
+The collatz conjecture is described by mathemeticians as an impossible problem, as we cannot determine whether or not every integer arrives at 1 after enough iterations.